sumanthk123/CS128-Honors/README.md

 # Explainability-Dataset-and-Analysis-Tool-for-Language-Models
-# Project: Explainability Dataset and Analysis Tool for Language Models

 ## Objective
 Develop a comprehensive dataset that captures the reasoning and decision-making process of large language models (LLMs) in question-answering (QA) tasks, along with a tool to analyze and visualize the explanations.